stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The request is broken down as follows:

 1. The application attempts to acquire the account directory instance.
-2. If the directory resource is not already in memory, the SDK creates a request to send to the Stormpath API server.
+2. If the directory resource is not already cached, the SDK creates a request to send to the Stormpath API server.
 3. An HTTPS GET request is executed.
 4. The Stormpath API server authenticates the request caller and looks up the directory resource.
 5. The Stormpath API server responds with the JSON representation of the directory resource.